bcrawford11/Angular2-w-CRUD-Api-MongoDb/README.md

 # Angular2-w-MongoApi
-This is a single page web application built on .net core with angular 2 UI and a mongodb.
+This is a single page web application built with angular 2 UI and a mongodb.
 The mongodb is managed by a .net core web api.
 Currently this project is in development and all function may or may not run.

 # Current Components of Application